 AAPA Resources to Help Kick Off Your Career

 Congratulations – You made it through PA school!
 As a new PA, you face a whole new set of decisions – choosing a specialty, negotiating an employment contract, climbing the leadership ladder, and more.
 AAPA is here for you along the way, and we want to make sure you have everything you need to kick off your career.
-And to make sure you’re connected with your PA community and in the know about what’s going on in your profession, we’re offering all PAs 3 months free of AAPA fellow membership – no strings attached.

 Take a look at these resources for advice, recommendations, and personal stories from fellow PAs to remind you that you are not alone in this process.